xiexi51/xiexi51.github.io/_news/announcement_13.md

 related_posts: false
 ---

-Our paper _RANKFLOW: A Multi-Role Collaborative Reranking Workflow Utilizing Large Language Models_ has been accepted by **RelWeb 25**.
+Our paper _RANKFLOW: A Multi-Role Collaborative Reranking Workflow Utilizing Large Language Models_ has been accepted by **WWW-RelWeb 2025**.